gourav05k/Data-science-project/README.md

 # Data-science-project
-Binary classification model using liner regression
+Binary classification model using logistic regression Binary classification model using SVM with linear kernal Binary classification model using SVM with polynomial kernal